cihanozcelik/StateMachineLib/README.md

 // 1. combatState.OnEnter runs.
 // 2. combatSubgraph.EnterGraph() runs, starting its initial state (e.g., aimingState).
 // 3.
 While combatState is active, combatSubgraph is updated via combatState's Update/FixedUpdate/LateUpdate.
+// 4.
+All subgraphs have access to the same LocalEventBus as the parent StateMachine.
 ```

 ### Time-Based Callbacks within States